 To improve your user storytelling skills, consider these options:

-The career skills week of the Gymnasium Take 5 series (launching November 11)
+The career skills section of the Gymnasium Take 5 series

 Storytelling for Designers: Why Storytelling is an Essential UX Communication Tool